+The Harris Firm is offering a flat attorney’s fee of $850 to file a simple, no asset Chapter 7 bankruptcy in and around the Jefferson County area.
 If you are drowning in debt, then let our Birmingham bankruptcy lawyers help you get financial relief and counsel you concerning the process of filing for bankruptcy.

 Filing for Bankruptcy in Birmingham

-When you set up your initial consultation to speak with our Birmingham bankruptcy lawyers over the phone or in person in our Birmingham office, we will send you a questionnaire for you to fill out and bring with you to your appointment.
+When you set up the initial consultation to speak with our Birmingham bankruptcy lawyers over the phone or in person in our Birmingham office, we will send a questionnaire for you to fill out and bring with you to your appointment.
 If you decide to do a phone consultation, one of our lawyers can usually call you back the same day and briefly go over your financial situation in general.
 If after this conversation it is necessary to meet in person, then we can set up a meeting in our office.

 You will usually be either filing a Chapter 7 or Chapter 13 bankruptcy.
 A Chapter 13 bankruptcy is basically a three to five year payment plan that is administered through the Bankruptcy Court, where you pay your creditors off over time allowing you to get caught up on certain important bills such as your mortgage or a car payment.
-However, when most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, which is much quicker and simpler type than a Chapter 13 and usually last about 90 days.
+However, when most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, which is a much quicker and simpler type than a Chapter 13 and usually last about 90 days.

-Filing a Chapter 7 case can eliminate much, if not all, of your unsecured debts in a very short amount of time.
-However, not everyone can qualify to file a Chapter 7 bankruptcy, and you must be eligible in order to do so.
+Filing a Chapter 7 bankruptcy can eliminate much, if not all, of your unsecured debts in a very short amount of time.
+However, not everyone can qualify to file a Chapter 7, and you must be eligible in order to do so.
 There are certain income based tests that must be performed in order to determine if you qualify and your last six months of pay stubs or other proof of income for the last six months is required in order to make this determination.

 How Much Does Filing for Bankruptcy in the Birmingham Area Cost?